parsingphase/parsingphase.github.io/tech/LLMs/psychologicalFactors.md

 ## The Chat Factor

-The "chat" interface generally used by LLMs also has psychological effects; when we engage with something this way we both tend towards considering it somehow equal to us, and - because the chat seems to make us an equal partner - invest ourselves in its success.
-The "chatty" (or often obsequious) language used also implies the presence of a mind, regardless of the quality of the responses themselves.
+The "chat" interface generally used by LLMs also has subconscious effects; when we engage with something this way we both tend towards considering it somehow equivalent to us, and - because the chat seems to make us an equal partner - invest ourselves in its success.
+The "chatty" (or often obsequious) language used also inclines us to believe in the presence of a mind, regardless of the quality of the responses themselves.

 ## Talking Dog Syndrome